Farrah Abraham Falls Out Of Sports Bra, Twerks Outrageously In ‘Look At My *ss’ Instagram Video

 Farrah Abraham is back in fitness mode.
-The former Teen Mom OG star works out hard to keep that bikini-ready body – Farrah might not come with a reputation as a fitness queen, but this 28-year-old trains like the rest of them.
+The former Teen Mom OG star works out hard to keep that bikini-ready body – she might not have a reputation as a fitness queen, but this 28-year-old trains like the rest of them.
 Farrah will drop by the cosmetic surgeon fairly often, per her own admissions, but the star’s peachy rear isn’t just down to cosmetic butt injections.
-Farrah has updated her Instagram stories with a reminder that today included a workout, although there’s no denying that the video was a little unusual.
+Farrah has updated her Instagram stories to reveal she had just worked out, although there’s no denying that the video was a little unusual.

 The footage showed Farrah rocking a dangerously tiny and tight athleisurewear wardrobe.
-The star was seen in a blue sports bra just about containing her ample assets, although Farrah leaning forward did see the mother of one’s cleavage somewhat work its way out of the bra.
-Farrah had paired her bra with a matching pair of leggings boasting a duo-tone finish.
+The star was seen in a blue sports bra just about containing her ample assets, although Farrah’s cleavage somewhat worked its way out of the bra while she was leaning forward.
+Farrah paired her bra with a matching pair of leggings that boasted a duo-tone finish.
 The video came with cry-face emoji, with Farrah appearing to acknowledge the humorous side to her activities.
-Loud music was playing, with Farrah singing along.
+Some loud music was playing, with Farrah singing along.

 “Look at my *ss,” the star said as she mouthed along to lyrics.